flyingpeach/flyingpeach.github.io/docs/prospectives.markdown

 ### **Prospective students**

 My research is theory- and simulation-heavy.
-Interested students must have experience or coursework in control theory, and some proficiency with MATLAB or Python.
+Interested students should have experience or coursework in control theory or its precursor courses (e.g., signals and systems), and some proficiency with MATLAB or Python.

 #### **Current UofM students**

-Send me an email with your CV, transcripts, and research interests.
-I prefer working with students in a formal setting --- that is, the student signs up for a directed study with me and receives course credits for research.
+If you are a student seeking research opportunities with me, please send me an email with your CV, transcripts, and research interests.
+If you are an undergraduate student, please also identify the program under which you would like to conduct research with me (e.g., PURE-ECE, directed study).
+A full list of undergraduate ECE research programs is available [here](https://ece.engin.umich.edu/academics/undergraduate/current-undergrad/undergrad-research/).
+If you are a master's student, please note that I only work with master's students in the context of directed study.

-A list of controls-related courses offered at UofM is maintained [here](https://controls.engin.umich.edu/control-courses/){:target="_blank"}.
+If you are interested in control theory-related courses at UofM, see [here](https://controls.engin.umich.edu/control-courses/){:target="_blank"}.

 #### **Prospective PhD students**
 Apply to the ECE program and include my name as an advisor you are interested in working with.
 I am happy to answer questions about research and mentorship via email, though it is not necessary to email me before you apply.
 More information about my mentoring style can be found <a href="./mentoring.html">here</a>.